alxshelepenok/lumen/content/posts/2020-05-11-what-can-be-build-on-fleek.md

 title: What Can Be Deployed on Fleek?
 slug: what-you-can-deployed-on-fleek
 draft: false
-date: 2020-05-11T04:02:37.816Z
+date: 2020-05-11T04:02:37.816+00:00
-description: >-
-    What kind of app can be deployed on Fleek?
+description: What kind of app can be deployed on Fleek?
 Static sites?
 Dynamic sites?
   Learn if Fleek is a good fit for your project!
-category: "General"
+category: General
 socialImage: https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/CanDeployCover.png
 tags:
 - General

 ---
 ![](https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/CanDeployCover.png)

 What kind of apps and sites can be deployed on Fleek?
 Can you deploy static sites?
 What about dynamic sites?
 Maybe you are wondering if Fleek would be a good fit for your project.